 You must meet with the internship advisor, JMS Director of Undergraduate Studies Steven Miller, to determine eligibility and gain approval for the internship.
 Once approved, you may register for the 3- or 6-credit course on a pass/fail basis.
 You may take either or both internship courses during your undergraduate studies but only one per semester.
 Please keep in mind that JMS majors are allowed to take a maximum of nine out-of-classroom credits (these include internship, practicum and independent study courses).

-Eligible students will meet individually with the Internship Coordinator to discuss her/his career goals, review their resume, and develop an application plan.
+Eligible students will meet individually with the Internship Coordinator to discuss her/his career goals, review their resumes, and develop an application plan.
 The student will go through the process and apply for placements.
 Upon receiving an internship offer, the student will notify the Coordinator and register for the correct course.
-The Coordinator will send two forms to the student: An Information Form which the student will fill out and send back to the Coordinator and a Credit and Information Letter which will be given to the on-site supervisor notifying them about their responsibilities.
-The on-site supervisor will contact the Coordinator to confirm they understand the terms and they will conform to internship standards established by the National Labor Relations Board.
+The Coordinator will send two forms to the student: An Information Form which the student will fill out and send back to the Coordinator and a Credit and Information Letter which will be given to the supervisor notifying them about their responsibilities.
+The supervisor will contact the Coordinator to confirm they understand the terms and they will conform to internship standards established by the National Labor Relations Board.

 During the semester, student interns will be required to submit a weekly journal to the Coordinator in which she/he details their activities and interactions at the placement.